The Best Halloween The Town Ever Had

 Rita nodded, the weight of the story settling on her.
 She turned to leave, pausing at the door.
 “Thank you, Tom.
 For everything.”

-Tom gave her a small, sad smile.
+Tom gave her a small, wan smile.
 “Take care, Rita.
 You know, Jack told me once: ‘Some stories are meant to be told, but some truths are best left buried.’”

 She walked away, her footsteps echoing in the quiet, her mind filled with the haunting tale of a man who had become a monster to avenge an innocent’s death.